jgreenwd/WGU-classes/C950/README.md

 I attempted to use self-adjusting data structures throughout, most notably when adding and removing __Vertex__, __Location__, and __Edge__ members.
 As an example, whenever a __Vertex__ is added to a __Graph__, an __Edge__ is generated connecting it to every other __Vertex__.
 This is an O(n) operation that results in all instances of __Graph__ being complete.
 This ensures that every __Graph__ has a complete adjacency list to work with.
 Unfortunately, it does create added overhead and a larger program footprint.

 Maintenance is rendered somewhat easier by extracting complex functions and methods to utility_functions.py and to other class files.

+## Annotations - J
+If I were to do this assignment again, the biggest change would be my __Route__ class.
+I chose to develop it as a child class of __Graph__.
+I now see redundancies that could have been eliminated by merging __Route__ and __DeliveryController__.
+I also think this might make the interface slightly less cumbersome.
+I also question the use of a separate __Edge__ class.
+I think the same results could have been achieved with a simpler implementation.